chrisdchristo/capsule-maven-plugin/README.md

 * `<modes> (Optional)`: Define a set of `<mode>` with its own set of `<properties>` and `<manifest>` entries to categorise the capsule into different modes.
 The mode can be set at runtime.
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#modes).
 * `<fileSets> (Optional)`: Define a set of `<fileSet>` to copy over files into the capsule.
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#filesets).
 * `<caplets> (Optional)`: Define a list of caplets (custom Capsule classes).
 [See more here](https://github.com/chrischristo/capsule-maven-plugin#caplets).
+* `<customDescriptorEmpty> (Optional)`: The custom text for the descriptor part of the name of the empty output jar.
+This combined with the `<finalName>` tag creates the output name of the jar.
+* `<customDescriptorThin> (Optional)`: The custom text for the descriptor part of the name of the thin output jar.
+This combined with the `<finalName>` tag creates the output name of the jar.
+* `<customDescriptorFat> (Optional)`: The custom text for the descriptor part of the name of the fat output jar.
+This combined with the `<finalName>` tag creates the output name of the jar.

 ```
 <!-- BUILD CAPSULES -->